Why Pursue an M.A. in TESOL and Intercultural Studies?

 The M.A. in TESOL and Intercultural Studies has teamed up with two of the largest teaching organizations to train educators around the world.
 Through an agreement with the English Language Institute of China (ELIC) and TeachBeyond, the M.A. in TESOL is able to provide professional TESOL training at a more affordable option.

-You can earn your MA in TESOL and Intercultural Studies in two years through the online/summer program.
+You can earn your M.A. in TESOL and Intercultural Studies in two years by completing your coursework entirely or partially online.
 Click below for more information on courses and registration.

 Three Levels of Professional Training